angelasonline/blockparty-kit/README.md

 `Party report: <your town>` with what worked, what broke, and (if you want) a photo of the room. `FIRST_PARTY.md` has a checklist.

-We'll keep a map.
+I'll keep a map.
 First pin wins bragging rights for eternity.

 ## Troubleshooting